how-to-clean-hardwood-floors-1

 How to clean common stains from hardwood floors

-- Start gently and test any solution on a small hidden area first.
+Always test any cleaning method on a small hidden area first.

 How often to clean hardwood floors